Skip to Main Content

 Elain Chao at her confirmation hearing to be Secretary of Transportation

-Elaine Chao at her confirmation hearing to be Secretary of Transportation
+Elaine Chao at her confirmation hearing to be Secretary of Transportation, 2017

 Pete Buttigieg

-Photograph of U.S. Secretary of Transportation Pete Buttigieg
+Portrait of Former Secretary of Transportation Pete Buttigieg

 Vice President Kamala Harris swears in Buttigieg as Transportation secretary on February 3, 2021